Kelryl/hashcatnick-kilril-version/README.md

 # hashcatnick
-P2P network for hashcat usage.
+P2P network for cracking passwords by their hash.

-This project is meant for using [hascat](https://hashcat.net/hashcat/) in a peer to peer network.
-So cracking passwords could be distributed between the network's users.
-Every user can propose own password crack.
-There will be a live queue of passwords to crack.
-Also, we'll consider implementing rating system to arrange this queue.
+This project proposes opportunity to distribute computation of password between peers.

 To start the main node start your jar file with argument main like this:
 * java -jar hashcatnick.jar main